Tortilla soup / (Sopa azteca)

 |pasilla chiles are a ‘secret’ ingredient for tortilla soup||soak the chiles and serve on the side|

-• Queso Fresco, cut into cubes (OR Monterey Jack cheese, which is melty and results in a ‘California-style’ tortilla soup)
+• Queso Fresco, cut into cubes (another option would be Monterey Jack cheese, which is melty and results in a ‘California-style’ tortilla soup)

 • extra chopped onions